 What HIV Does to the Body

 The virus attacks specific lymphocytes called T helper cells (also known as T-cells), takes them over, and multiplies.
-This destroys more T-cells, which damages the body's ability to fight off invading germs and disease.
+This destroys more T-cells, which damages the body's ability to battle invading germs and disease.

-When the number of T-cells falls to a very low level, people with HIV become more susceptible to other infections and they may get certain types of cancer that a healthy body would normally be able to fight off.
-This weakened immunity (or immune deficiency) is known as AIDS and can result in severe life-threatening infections, some forms of cancer, and the deterioration of the nervous system.
+When the number of T-cells falls to a very low level, people with HIV become more susceptible to other infections.
+They also may get certain types of cancer that a healthy body would normally be able to fight off.
+This weakened immunity (or immunodeficiency) is known as AIDS.

 How Common Is HIV/AIDS?

 The first case of HIV was reported in 1981, but the disease might have existed unrecognized for many years before that.
 HIV infection leading to AIDS has been a major cause of illness and death among children, teens, and young adults worldwide.

 In recent years, HIV infection rates have increased rapidly among teens and young adults: